opensim-org/opensim-core/doc/APIGuide.md

 A Property is a fixed parameter of the model that does not change as a simulation evolves over time (i.e., is not part of or dependent on the State).
 A Property is a serializable (as XML) container of common data types (e.g., doubles and strings) as well as Objects (e.g., Functions) and even other Components which include properties themselves.
 A serialized model is the XML counterpart of the Model and its Components (as Properties).

-For each Property, there are a number of methods for accessing or modifying the value of the Property.
+For each Property, there are several methods for accessing or modifying the value of the Property.
 For example, a Body’s mass property has the following related methods:
 ~~~cpp
 double m = body.get_mass();
 body.set_mass(3.5);
 ~~~
-The properties available in any class are listed on Doxygen, the GUI (Help > XML Browser), and the command line tool (opensim info Model).
+The properties available in any class are listed on Doxygen, the GUI (Help > XML Browser), and the command line tool (`opensim-cmd info Model`).

 ###Socket {#socket}

-An @subpage OpenSim::Socket defines the dependency of a Component on another Component (the “connectee”).
-The type of the connectee must be specified type (e.g., Body, Joint).
-The dependency is specified by the connectee’s relative or full path name.
-A Socket automatically finds and connects to the dependency when connect() is called.
-The Socket provides the status of the connection (connected or not) and a reference to to the “connectee” when connected.
+An @subpage OpenSim::Socket defines the dependency of a Component on another Component (the "connectee").
+The type of the connectee must be specified (e.g., Body, Joint).
+The dependency is specified by the connectee’s relative or absolute path name.
+A Socket finds and connects to the dependency when connect() is called.
+The Socket provides the status of the connection (connected or not) and a reference to to the "connectee" when connected.
 All of a class’ Sockets are listed on the Doxygen page for that class.

-You can access a Component for the number of Sockets it has, as well as for their names:
+You can ask a Component for the number of Sockets it has, as well as for their names:
 ~~~cpp
 int numConn = joint.getNumSockets();
 auto connNames = joint.getSocketNames();